oceanprotocol-archive/OEPs/14/README.md

    - The DDO should include the prize equals to zero in the conditions for the access service.
    - Persist the DDO in the Provider AQUARIUS instance

-7. The MKT, using SQUID-JS register the DID on-chain associating the public URL where the DDO just published is available
+7. The MKT, using SQUID-JS registers the DID on-chain associating the public URL where the DDO just published is available

-[Here](./ddo-commons.example.json) you can find an example of the subset of the DDO to be used.
-The main characteristics are:
+#### DDO specifics

 - The `publicKey` section includes the Owner and Provider addresses: